Parici75/latentspace-explorer/README.md

 make run-app
 ```

-This target builds a `latentspaceexplorer-app` docker image, pulls a `Redis` image and start the containers on `localhost` via docker-compose.
+This target builds a `latentspaceexplorer-app` docker image, pulls a `Redis` image and start the containers on `localhost` via `docker-compose`.

 The app will be accessible at `http://localhost:8050/`